 Step 3 – Rolling Lil’ Smokies in Crescent Dough

-Next, place one cocktail sausage on the widest portion of the triangle and roll it toward the pointed end.
+Next, place one cocktail sausage on the widest portion of the triangle and roll the strips of dough toward the pointed end.
 Notice that the dough overlaps as it wraps around the sausage to form a sweet little blanket.

 Step 4 – Adding Egg Wash (optional)

-For a shiny finish, brush with egg wash.
-Then, sprinkle the surfaces with your choice of seasoning or a salt blend.
-These steps are optional, but they are easy to do and bring the appetizer to the next level.
+For a shiny finish, brush with egg wash or melted butter.
+Then, sprinkle the surfaces with your choice of seasoning or a coarse salt blend.
+You can even brush with garlic butter!
+These steps are optional but easy to do give them an extra boost of flavor.

 When ready to bake, set the pigs in blankets with the seam side down into the air fryer basket.